What is the Newton Ring Experiment?

 Newton Ring Experiment arrangement:

-The Newton ring experiment arrangement shown in figure.
+The Newton ring experiment arrangement shown in the figure.
 The plano-convex lens which a large radius of curvature has placed on the surface of the glass plate.
-The plano-convex lens meets at a contact C on glass plate.
-The transparent glass plates held at 450 above to the plano-convex lens; a monochromatic light source emits light on transparent glass plate.
+The plano-convex lens meets at a contact C on a glass plate.
+The transparent glass plates held at 450 above to the plano-convex lens; a monochromatic light source emits light on a transparent glass plate.
 This glass plate reflects the light on the lens and glass plate.
 A part of the incident light is reflected by the curved surface of the lens and a part is transmitted which is reflected back from the plane surface of the plate.
 These two reflected rays interfere and show an interference pattern.
-This interference pattern observed with the help of microscope which placed vertically toward the lens.
+This interference pattern observed with the help of a microscope which placed vertically toward the lens.

 Formation of Newton Ring

 The ring is formed when light is reflected from a plano-convex lens of a long focal length placed in contact with a plane glass plate.
 A thin air film is present between the plate and the lens.
-The thickness of the air film which present between the lens and plates varies from zero at the point of contact to some value t.
+The thickness of the air film present between the lens and plates varies from zero at the point of contact to some value t.
 If the lens plate system is illuminated with monochromatic light falling on it normally, concentric bright and dark interference rings are observed in reflected light.

-According to figure a ray AB incident normally on the system gets partially reflected at the bottom curved surface of the lens (Ray 1) and part of the transmitted ray is partially reflected (Ray 2) from the top surface of the plane glass plate.
+According to figure, a ray AB incident normally on the system gets partially reflected at the bottom curved surface of the lens (Ray 1) and part of the transmitted ray is partially reflected (Ray 2) from the top surface of the plane glass plate.
 The rays 1 and 2 are derived from the same incident ray by division of amplitude and therefore are coherent.
 Ray 2 undergoes a phase change of p upon reflection since it is reflected from air-to-glass boundary.

 If the ray interfere there are two constructive and destructive interference present in interference pattern i.e. for normal incidence cos r = 1 and for air film µ = 1.